Browse Items (145 total)

 Official letter with reference to application to enlist in Royal Air Force Reserve giving instructions for Dennis Raettig to attend recruiting cenre in Hull on 15 January 1941 for vacancy as 'Ach u/t Flight Mechanic (E/A)'.

 During the war Sheena lived in Cottingham, a village close to Hull.
-She lived with her mother and father (who was a fire watcher and had fought in the Far East during WWI).
-She had two elder brothers, one in the Navy and one in the Royal Air Force,…
+She lived with her mother and father (who was a fire watcher).
+He fought in the Far East during the first world war.
+She had two elder brothers, one in the Navy and one in the Royal…

 As a child, Ron Harrison witnessed the bombing of Hull.
 He describes what it was like to be a child exploring the bombed out areas of the city with his young friends.
 His father was a fireman and while he was attending fires in the dock area their…